llohse/not-so-rancid/README.md

 * Fetch configuration from network devices
 * Commit the configuration to a git repository

-So far, only HPE Procurve devices are supported but not-so-rancid can easily be extended.
-Device definitions and configuration are read from .ini-style files.

-## Planned features

-* Conversion from RANCID router.db
 * Error reporting by E-Mail

+Device definitions are read from .ini-style files.
+The commands for fetching of the configuration must be configured in the device definitions.
+For many modern switches (for example Aruba Procurve) this boils down to a single `scp` call (see example).

 ## No-features